gxli/Adjacent-Correlation-Analysis/docs/manifold.rst

 What do the lines seen in the adjacent correlation plot mean?

 For a system controlled by a series of PDEs, a fast process will restrict the system to a low-dimensional manifold in the phase space, where the local variations can be described by a (spin-2) vector field on this manifold.
-The existence of some slow variables ($C$) might serve the role of separating different trajectories, which correspond to different spatially coherent regions.
+The existence of some slow variables (C) might serve the role of separating different trajectories, which correspond to different spatially coherent regions.

 .. image:: _static/interpretation.png
    :alt: Manifold Interpretation